Stay home longer.

 Three things almost every Washington family should know about.
 All free or income-tested.
 No referrals, no salespeople.

-Each of Washington's 13 Area Agencies on Aging (AAA) is the actual front door to elder services in your county.
+Each of Washington's 13 Area Agencies on Aging (AAA Area Agency on Aging) is the actual front door to elder services in your county.
 Case management, Community Options Program Entry System (COPES) intake, family caregiver support, transportation.
 One phone call orients the whole next year.

 COPES pays for in-home care, adult day programs, and even residential services at home, when monthly income is below ~$2,901 and the person needs nursing-home level of care.
 The most important program almost no one mentions.